-Many studies have concluded that high dose of potassium in OTC supplements may damage your gut and may end your life by involving you in heart arrhythmia (a medical condition in which heartbeats don’t work properly and ultimately leads you toward death)
+Many studies have concluded that a high dose of potassium in OTC supplements may damage your gut and may end your life by involving you in heart arrhythmia (a medical condition in which heartbeats don’t work properly and ultimately leads you toward death).

 How much potassium you should take?

-Here is the list of food source with potassium quantity in it.
+Here is the list of food sources with potassium quantity in it.

 Precaution with Low and High Potassium intake